Temporary Visas: Working, studying or visiting for a limited time

 - Living costs – Usually you must either:

-- have enough money to live on while in New Zealand (for courses less than 36 weeks, you must have at least NZ$1,250 a month less any prepaid living expenses, while for courses of 36 weeks or more you must have at least NZ$15,000 a year less prepaid expenses), or
+- have enough money to live on while in New Zealand.
+For shorter courses (less than 36 weeks), you need at least NZ$1,667 a month (minus any prepaid living expenses) for non-compulsory or tertiary study, or $1,417 a month for compulsory education.
+For longer courses (36 weeks or more), you need at least NZ$20,000 a year (minus prepaid expenses) for non-compulsory or tertiary study, or $17,000 a year for compulsory education, or

 - be sponsored by a friend or relative, or by an organisation or a New Zealand government agency.